Sestiere San Polo

 Take the #1 water bus or ride in a gondola.

-You'll find plenty of gondoliers available on-site or you could book a more affordable shared ride online.
+There are plenty of gondoliers available on-site, but if you don’t have cash or if you’re traveling with a small group, you can opt for a more affordable shared ride online.

 From above